edxu96/RexNet/docs/PhD/README.md

 * Adaptive to external factors temporally and spatially.
 For example, time-varying peak loads resulted from penetration of renewable generations exclude applications of traditional load shifting or shedding. [connell2014benefits](#reference)
 * The market should be as transparent as possible, while private information is tightly protected.
 So centralized command-and-control nor retailing is efficient in such settings because of the conflict between better market clearings and information protection. [kirschen2018fundamentals](#reference) It is prosumers who anticipate their future states, formulate trading strategies and act accordingly.
 * Low-cost.
 Coordinated demand response is essential to ensure the quality of energy supply when none of the advanced technologies, like large-scale storage, hydropower, nuclear power, can be relied on to balance power systems in underdeveloped areas. [jacome2019power](#reference)
 * Purchases should be ahead of deliveries [prasad2011advance](#reference), because the spot selling season is infinitely small.
-The real-time incentives from spot markets are hard to catch, because not only the current signals can hardly reveal any information about future, but also prosumers need time to adapt their activities to fit traded quantities. [kirschen2000factoring](#reference)
+The real-time incentives from spot markets are hard to catch, because not only the current signals can hardly reveal any information about the future, but also prosumers need time to adapt their activities to fit traded quantities. [kirschen2000factoring](#reference)
 * Transactions can be instantaneous because some prosumers arrive randomly and may demand liquidity. [foucault2013market](#reference) Also, some would like to trade for long periods covering many trading units to save the trouble from making decisions regarding few units but in high frequency.
 * The market is thick enough but not congested, so prosumers do not have to search or bargain.
 In other words, the market is liquid enough for prosumers to lower transaction costs.
 * The number of statistics for decision making is as low as possible but different assets can be distinguished based on those statistics.
 * The imbalance within trading units can be maintained without centralized system operators [kirschen2018fundamentals](#reference), because it may be hard to establish trustworthy regulatory authorities and operators responsible for the system safety.

-Till now, all market designs fail to fulfill these requirements, while in this project, at least one capable market is brought up.
+Till now, all market designs fail to fulfil these requirements, while in this project, at least one capable market is brought up.
 The most promising candidate so far is introduced in the next section, following discussions about its primary function, traded assets, two features, and superiority over others.

 ## 3. Solution: Reservation-Based Exchange Market

-Reservation-based exchange market is a __continuous double auction__ market with __3-dimensional limit order books__, where prosumers can bid/offer continuously and get transacted once matched with another order.
+The reservation-based exchange market is a __continuous double auction__ market with __3-dimensional limit order books__, where prosumers can bid/offer continuously and get transacted once matched with another order.
 It allows immediate transactions and standby orders at the same time.
 Similar to computerized reservation systems in airline industries, prosumers have to book before the delivery, and markets are segmented according to when bookings are made. [shy2008how](#reference) Therefore the market is named __reservation exchange (Rex)__.
 With delivery networks integrated, the whole system is named __RexNet__.
 For power industries, RexNet can be used to replace the market families including the day-ahead market, the intra-day market, the balancing market, the capacity market and other ancillary markets.

 The most important function of Rex is the __quantity discovery__, which is similar to the concept of price discovery in limit order markets for financial assets when markets motivate participants to reveal their private valuation. [maloney2003complexity](#reference) Two kinds of discoveries can be generalized as the dynamic equilibrium discovery, which creates knowledge by incorporating dispersed information at high speed. [birchler2007information](#reference) Likewise, prosumers are encouraged to take advantage of their information about the aggregated prosumptions in RexNet, so mismatches can be eliminated in high speed without the necessity for centralized monitoring.

 Traded assets in Rex belong to __time-dependent products (TDP)__.
-Different kinds of service always involves producers and consumers at the same time, making it the majority of TDP.
+Different kinds of service always involve producers and consumers at the same time, making it the majority of TDP.
 Some settings have been introduced to convert electricity into tradable TDP and differentiate them temporally and spatially.

 In this project, all kinds of delivery networks can be divided into two levels: distribution networks (whose constraints can be ignored) and transmission networks.
 The market is __spatially fragmented__ by transmission networks when relevant edges are congested, so stakeholders in control of transmission networks can participate in RexNet as spatial arbitragers.
 Moreover, RexNet can be established __hierarchically__.
 Representatives of prosumers in lower levels can serve as retailers, which makes the experiments in subsection 4-4 plausible.

 Though the structure of Rex is similar to that composed of day-ahead market and intraday market in the power industry, the main difference is that there is no one responsible for satisfying uninformed demand of prosumers in Rex.
 For example, utility companies are not obliged to satisfy demand in peak hours.
 There is no need for centralized managers to maintain system safety.
 If the __reservation__ and the __realization__ does not match, he/she has to take the consequence.
 So despite the similarity, methods in [nair2014energy](#reference) and [secomandi2014optimal](#reference) are fundamentally different from those in this project.

-In addition, trading volumes in intraday markets are insignificant compared to those in day-ahead markets and balancing markets [weber2010adequate](#reference), so most of current researches focus on periodic double auctions used in day-ahead markets.
+Also, trading volumes in intraday markets are insignificant compared to those in day-ahead markets and balancing markets [weber2010adequate](#reference), so most of the current researches focus on periodic double auctions used in day-ahead markets.
 Approaches to Rex deviate from these researches, and the way prosumers in Rex make decisions is different as well.

 With only one type of agents (prosumers) providing and consuming liquidity, Rex is an __order-driven continuous double auction market__ in essence. [gould2013limit](#reference) There are many variations like quote-driven markets, where market makers are the primary source of liquidity.
 As discussed in section 2, it may be hard for small-scale prosumers to participate if the market is not the most simple and flexible one, making Rex the focus in the simulation stage.
-With adequate data and assumptions validated in the second stage, it is possible that better options are identified.
+With adequate data and assumptions validated in the second stage, better options may be identified.

 ## 4. Methodology

 Models and methods in the simulation stage will be elaborated first in subsection 3-1, then the decision making framework of prosumers is introduced in subsection 3-2.
 Some specific simulation programs are presented as well.
 In subsection 3-3, three different ways to analyze RexNet are discussed.
-Finally, field experiment in the second stage is outlined, and some key differences from models in literature are emphasized.
+Finally, field experiments in the second stage are outlined, and some key differences from models in the literature are emphasized.

 ### 4-1.
 Discrete Event Simulation of Multi-Agent Systems

 Take energy systems, especially power systems, for example, they can be represented by the following figure `a`, summarizing the supply chain from extractions to end-uses, where the key stage is the distribution from the supply side to the demand side. [blok2017introduction](#reference) Alternatively, the system can be restructured using figure `b` by introducing RexNet.
 Prosumers can be modelled as three parts.

 - __Clients__ are used to simulate the ultimate needs of the prosumer like the minimum requirements of room temperature in winter.
-They are assumed report their forecasts unreservedly, in spite of the imprecision before the realization.
+They are assumed to report their forecasts unreservedly, despite the imprecision before the realization.
 - __Continuous provision plants (CPPs)__ are underlying physical and/or economical systems with inputs (electricity, sunshine, water, etc) and outputs to meet the needs of clients.
 For example, it can be an electricity-driven heat pump and pipes for space heating.
 Usually, there is inter-temporal dynamics within these systems, so the framework in subsection 4-2 is required.
 - It is __coordinators__ who control CPPs and participate in Rex, and their objectives are to make more profit (or lower costs), satisfy needs and respect constraints at the same time.
 The direct participation of small-scale prosumers discussed in section 1 is a critical premise for this structure so that there is no friction between these three parts because they refer to the same prosumer.

 ![](../../images/1-3.png)

-In this project, we are interested in both the market and prosumers, which therefore have to be modelled as __multi-agent systems__, because prosumers have diverging information and interests. [shoham2009multiagent](#reference) There is no centralized manager knowing all variable outcomes and controlling everything, so the market clearing process needs to be optimized in a distributed manner.
-This structure distinguish this project from most of current literature because researchers must design the market and model every prosumers instead of formulating a management strategy.
+In this project, we are interested in both the market and prosumers, which therefore have to be modelled as __multi-agent systems__, because prosumers have diverging information and interests. [shoham2009multiagent](#reference) No centralized manager is knowing all variable outcomes and controlling everything, so the market clearing process needs to be optimized in a distributed manner.
+This structure distinguishes this project from most of the current literature because researchers must design the market and model every prosumer instead of formulating a management strategy.

 Hence, __agent-based models__ are used to represent heterogeneous prosumers [iori2012agent](#reference), [lebaron2001builder](#reference), and their interactions through RexNet are demonstrated by __discrete event simulations__.